MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/w/worldwide-vs-international.md

 title: worldwide vs. international - Microsoft Style Guide
 author: pallep
 ms.author: pallep
-ms.date: 01/19/2018
+ms.date: 11/24/2020
 ms.topic: article
 ms.prod: non-product-specific
 ---

 # worldwide vs. international

 Use *worldwide* to describe something that encompasses all regions or involves the entire world.
+It's OK to use *global* to mean *worldwide*.

 **Examples**
 Get one month of free, worldwide calling.
 OneNote Mobile for Android is now available in more than 20 markets worldwide.

-Use *international* to describe something that:

-  - Involves two or more countries or regions.
-  - Crosses national boundaries.

-**Example**
-International
-Fonts and Text Display provides platform support for international fonts and text to meet the typography needs of Windows customers worldwide.
+Ensuring globalo acceptability in the usability of our products along with local relevance (world readiness).

+Don't use *international* in the context of something that encompasses the entire world as it can imply a US-centric worldview.

 Don’t use *international* to mean “outside the United States.”
 Instead, refer to a specific region or use wording that describes what you mean.